Your Rat's Diet

 Rabbit/Guinea Pig food:

 No, this will kill your rats.
-They eat a grass based diet which does not contain nutrition for rats.
+Rabbits and guinea pigs eat a grass-based diet which does not contain nutrition for rats.
+Rats would become sick from malnutrition.

 Rats should be given fresh veggies, fruits, other foods often.
 I would suggest every other day or twice a week.